ibm-cloud-docs/key-protect/manage-scc.md

 section is required.
 Check out
 [Getting started with {{site.data.keyword.compliance_short}}](/docs/security-compliance?topic-security-compliance-getting-started){: external}
 for more information.

-All of the goals for Certificate Manager are added to the IBM Cloud Best Practices Controls 1.0 profile but can also be mapped to other profiles.
-{: note}

-### Available goals for {{site.data.keyword.compliance_short}}
-{: #kp-available-goals}

-* Ensure automated rotation for keys is enabled.
-(This lifecycle applies to
-  {{site.data.keyword.keymanagementserviceshort}} generated keys only.)
-* Ensure the key management service has high availability.

 ## Governing {{site.data.keyword.keymanagementserviceshort}} resource configuration with config rules
 {: #govern-kp}